Phanuromyia odo

 Phanuromyia odo is a species of wasp, found in the tropical regions of North, South, and Central America.
 The wasp is known to have inconsistent physical features, which is why the scientists who discovered this species named it after the Star Trek: Deep Space Nine character Odo, who was popularly known to have shape-shifting abilities.

 Description

-The Phanuromyia odo can grow up to 3mm in length.
+Phanuromyia odo can grow up to 3mm in length.
 The insect's hip-bone segment or coxa, and legs are bright yellow in color.
 The frontal portion of its mesoscutum consists of a wrinkly structure with tiny studded holes, whereas the posterior half has a leather-like and wrinkly texture.
 The wasp also has a long, flexible, needle-like organ at the rear end of its body called the ovipositor.

 Distribution

 Specimens of this wasp have been found in: Belize, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Mexico, and Peru.